Blog/Industry

 Best for: AI-powered full-stack web applications

-• What I like
+What I like

-• Full-stack generation from natural language
+• Full-stack apps from natural language

-• Built-in authentication and workflow support
+• Built-in authentication and workflows

-• What I do not like
+What I don’t like

 19. Blink

-• What I like
+What I like

 • Low learning curve

-• Built-in auth and data features
+• Built-in database and auth

-• What I do not like
+What I don’t like

-• Limited for deeply custom systems
+• Limited for complex/custom systems

 • Less control over architecture